-Sam Oosterhoff is the Member of Provincial Parliament for the riding of Niagara West-Glanbrook.
+Sam Oosterhoff served as the Member of Provincial Parliament for the riding of Niagara West-Glanbrook.
 His election to the Ontario Legislature in November of 2016 made history, and headlines across Canada, as he became the youngest ever Member of Provincial Parliament.

 Having grown up in the Niagara Peninsula, Sam has always had a deep appreciation for the value of hard work.
 Growing up, he spent countless hours working on the family farm, and later working in the private sector in demolition and excavating.
 While in the private sector, Sam saw the damage overbearing government has had on families and job creators, and decided to take action.
 After getting involved in conservative politics early on, he worked on the federal Conservative campaign in the 2015 federal election, before moving to Ottawa to work as a Legislative Assistant and policy analyst for a Conservative Member of Parliament.

 While working on Parliament Hill, Sam solidified his passion for service and community, and had the opportunity to develop legislation, with particular emphasis on cutting red tape and scrutinizing government regulations.

 In the fall of 2016, a by-election was called for Sam's home riding of Niagara West-Glanbrook.
 While simultaneously studying Political Science at Brock University and working a part-time job, Sam organized and successfully fought an underdog campaign for the Progressive Conservative nomination against established veteran politicians, before winning a high-profile victory in the by-election.
 He increased the PC Party of Ontario's margin of victory by 13% over the previous election result in the riding.